Diana of the Dunes: Death and legacy

-In early 1930 Gray gasping from heart attack (lung cancer), but refused hospitalization.
-She died at Ogden Dunes of Heart Attack on March 8, 1930.
+Gray died at Ogden Dunes of a heart attack on March 8, 1930.
 Gray was buried at Oak Hill Cemetery at Gary, Indiana.
 It is not known if Gray and Wilson ever married (no marriage certificate has been found), but her gravestone at Oak Lawn Cemetery reads, "Alice Gray Wilson."

 Most of the details of Gray's unconventional, free-spirited life at the Indiana Dunes have come from newspaper reports and stories from local residents that have often been exaggerated, contradictory, or potentially false and subject to debate.
 Nevertheless, the effect of the extensive accounts only contributed to her notoriety and the legend of "Diana of the Dunes."
 According to legend, Diana's ghost allegedly haunts the park's shores.

 Gray attained the status of a local celebrity, but her greatest legacy was her role in focusing public interest in the Indiana Dunes when the natural area was threatened by encroaching real estate development.
 Efforts had begun to preserve the dunes, but the local community's support was critical in helping establish the area as a nature preserve.
 Public interest in Gray's nonconformist lifestyle, the legends that surrounded the "Diana of the Dunes" legend, and her writings and speeches in support of preserving the area helped bring the dunes to the public's attention and eventually the creation of the Indiana Dunes State Park.